Kristoffer Olsson

 Mats Kristoffer Olsson (born 30 June 1995) is a Swedish professional footballer who plays as a midfielder for IK Sleipner.
-A full international since 2017, Olsson has won 47 caps for the Sweden national team and represented his country at the UEFA Euro 2020.
+A full international between 2017 and 2023, Olsson won 47 caps for the Sweden national team and represented his country at the UEFA Euro 2020.

 Club career

 Early career

 Born in Norrköping in Sweden, Olsson started his career at IK Sleipner.
 When he was 13, Olsson was offered a trial at English club Chelsea, however he didn't attend and subsequently moved to IFK Norrköping.
 When he was 16, Olsson garnered interest by European clubs such as Juventus and Ajax, as well as domestically from IFK Göteborg.
 However, he signed for Arsenal in 2011 for £200,000 after having spent two previous trial periods with Arsenal.
 While on trial at Arsenal, he played for Arsenal's under-16s against Crystal Palace and was invited to take part in the Ferrolli Cup and the Nike Cup as a result of his performances.
 Olsson revealed that it was the drive of Arsenal Academy manager, Liam Brady, who persuaded Arsène Wenger to sign him, that persuaded Olsson himself to sign for Arsenal.